shobhitic/shobhitic.github.io/_posts/2024-02-13-long-attention-span-will-be-your-edge.md

 Even writing this essay has been a very difficult thing to keep focused.

-This is what happens when your attention span is very small.
+This is what happens when your attention span is very small:

-You get bored reading any text longer than a page.
+* You get bored reading any text longer than a page.

-You're distracted while watching any educational video.
+* You're distracted while watching any educational video.

-You're thinking of weird random things when you should be working.
+* You're thinking of weird random things when you should be working.

 People with higher attention span will learn more, retain more, and get more done.